EuroProofNet/europroofnet.github.io/_pages/WG3/Sept2025/meeting.md

 **Talk proposals:**

  If you want to give a talk or make a tool demo, please use the [submission form](https://forms.office.com/e/xd4DT6XFpy).
-The deadline for talk proposals is **May 25**.
  Contact the organizers if you have any question regarding the submission process.

  **Registration/funding requests:** fill in this [form](https://forms.gle/QLFzh3Ugv5WgkhZr7)